 Jesus said to his disciples, "When the Advocate comes, whom I will send to you from the Father, the Spirit of truth who comes from the Father, he will testify on my behalf.
 You also are to testify because you have been with me from the beginning.

 "I have said these things to you to keep you from stumbling.
 They will put you out of the synagogues.
 Indeed, an hour is coming when those who kill you will think that by doing so they are offering worship to God.
 And they will do this because they have not known the Father or me.
 But I have said these things to you so that when their hour comes you may remember that I told you about them.

 Paul soon fell in love with the church he founded in Philippi.
-His later epistle to them is among the warmest of his writings.
-He wrote: "I give thanks to my God every time I think of you, rejoicing in every prayer I utter on your behalf" He declares: "God knows how much I long for each of you with the affection of Christ Jesus!"
+His letter to them is among the warmest of his writings.
+He wrote: “I give thanks to my God every time I think of you, rejoicing in every prayer I utter on your behalf” He says: “God knows how much I long for each of you with the affection of Christ Jesus!”
 (Phil 1:3-8).
-His willingness to use Lydia's house as his base during his stay in Philippi helps to correct any notion that Paul was a misogynist, unable to relate to women.
+His willing acceptance of the use of Lydia’s house as his base in Philippi helps to correct any notion of Paul as a misogynist, unable to relate to women.
 One could say that the first house-church in Europe was presided over by a woman, and that Lydia should be acknowledged as a saint.